lighthouse-labs/css-exercises/exercise-1/CSS Exercise 1.md

 This is addressed by conventional grid systems by choosing a higher number of columns on the page and attempting to fit the design within clean divisions of those columns.
 However, in our case, we'll specify the number of columns that each row is divided into to get around this issue.

-Modify the markup to include this nested division (replacing the comment in the above code lising.)
+Modify the markup to include this nested division (replacing the comment in the above code listing.)

 ```html
 <div class="row-6">